Maxteusz/MeetMe/README.md

 In this application I used:
 - MVC how main project pattern

-Database which I use is Firestore Database, and mechanism of registration is firebase too.
+Database: Firestore Database,
+User Authentication: Firebase Authentication (phone number)